Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Surveys, error forecasts, and implementation

-For modeling the photometric survey, we rely on public results from the Euclid flagship simulation~\cite{Euclid:2021osj,Euclid:2024few}.
-We refer in particular to Tab.~I and App.C of Ref.~\cite{Euclid:2021rez} which provide number density, galaxy bias, and magnification bias.
-We interpolate the values in Tab.~I of Ref.~\cite{Euclid:2021rez} with a cubic spline to obtain the redshift profile.
-For the window function (see Eq.~\ref{window_with_err}), we assume a relative redshift uncertainty $\sigma_{\ln z}= 0.05$~\cite{Euclid:2021rez}.
+For the galaxy survey, we consider the photometric sample of the Euclid satellite~\citep{EUCLID:2011zbd} as our fiducial scenario.
+This will have a sky coverage of 15,000 square degrees and deliver a total of ${\sim} 1.6\times10^9$ observed galaxies~\citep{EUCLID:2011zbd,Amendola:2016saw}.
+We adopt Euclid?s photometric rather than spectroscopic sample because its far larger source number reduces shot noise and its wider redshift coverage maximizes overlap with GW events.
+Although photometric redshifts are less precise, GW angular resolution is the dominant limitation, making the higher number of photometric sources preferable for tomographic angular power spectra.
+Comparison with spectroscopic samples will be discussed in Sec.~\ref{sec:specvsphot}.
+For modeling the photometric survey, we rely on public results from the Euclid flagship simulation~\citep{Euclid:2021osj,Euclid:2024few}.
+We refer in particular to Tab.~I and App.~C of~\cite{Euclid:2021rez} which provide number density, galaxy bias, and magnification bias.
+We interpolate the values in Tab.~I of~\cite{Euclid:2021rez} with a cubic spline to obtain the redshift profile.
+For the window function, we assume a relative redshift uncertainty $\sigma_{\ln z}= 0.05$~\citep{Euclid:2021rez}.
 As a reference case, we will follow the Euclid preparation paper~\cite{Euclid:2021osj}, and adopt the standard, conservative choice of 13 equally populated redshift bins.
 Figure~\ref{fig:gal_distr} (left panel) shows the overall redshift distribution together with the distribution in each bin, taking into account the redshift uncertainty.
 The effect of different binning choices will be discussed in Sec.~\ref{sec:binning strategy}.
 For both the clustering and magnification bias we will assume the cubic polynomial fit of the Euclid flagship simulation, see Appendix C of~\cite{Euclid:2021rez}.
 Values are reported in Appendix~\ref{app:popdetails}.